deathworlders/online/content/book/deathworlders/chapter-24-alien-world.md

-"Shit, Al. Don't ask me right now, I'm still...
-I still expect the old man to come shuffling out of the garage, you know?"
+"Shit, Al. Don't ask me right now, I'm still...I still expect the old man to come shuffling out of the garage, you know?"